-- Overly revealing clothing. - Offensive or threatening language or pictures on clothing. - Pictures or slogans on clothing that promote drugs, tobacco, alcohol, or violent weapons. - Anything gang-related, such as, but not limited to signs, graffiti, dress and language.
+- Offensive or threatening language or pictures on clothing. - Pictures or slogans on clothing that promote drugs, tobacco, alcohol, or violent weapons. - Anything gang-related, such as, but not limited to signs, graffiti, dress and language.

 INAPPROPRIATE PHYSICAL CONTACT AND LANGUAGE